KyleKing/My-Programming-Sketchbook/Recipes/README.md

   <img width="550" height=auto src="imgs/curried_chickpeas.jpg" alt="curried_chickpeas">
 </p>

-- 1 Small Onion
+- 1 Small Onion / (or diced peppers - just add 2x garlic powder)
 - 1.5 Tbsp Curry Powder
-- 1" fresh ginger or 1 tsp cinnamon, nutmeg, or sugar
+- 1" fresh ginger or 1 tsp cinnamon or 1 tsp nutmeg or sugar
-- 1/4 tsp Garlic Powder (or 2 cloves)
+- 1/4 tsp Garlic Powder (or 2 fresh cloves)
-- 8 oz (bag) of spinach
+- 8 oz (full bag) of spinach
-- 15 oz can tomato sauce
+- 15 oz jar of tomato sauce
 - 29 oz can of chickpeas/Garbanzo beans
 - & rice / naan / etc.

-1. Start cooking the rice and rinse and drain the chickpeas
+1. Start cooking the rice and rinse & drain the chickpeas

 2. In a large skillet on medium heat, sauté the diced onion for 4 minutes with a small amount of olive oil

-3. Add the garlic powder, curry powder and cook for an additional minute
+3. Add the garlic powder, ginger (cinnamon), and curry powder then cook for an additional minute

 4. Add 1/4 cup water and all of the spinach